openfl/OpenFLDevelopersGuide/working-with-motion-tweens/associating-a-motion-tween-with-its-display-object.md

 var animFactory_Wheel:AnimatorFactory = new AnimatorFactory( motion_Wheel);

 Use the addTarget() method of the AnimatorFactory class to associate the target display object with its motion tween.
-The ActionScript copied from Flash comments out the addTarget() line and does not specify an instance name:
+The Haxe copied from Flash comments out the addTarget() line and does not specify an instance name:

 // animFactory_Wheel.addTarget(&lt;instance name goes here&gt;, 0);